AirPods keep Disconnecting From iPhone? 8 solutions to fix it

 - Do the same under the Input tab.

 If you are finding that the problem happens during FaceTime or audio calls made on your Mac, with callers reporting your voice isn’t clear or that they can’t hear you this could be related to Bluetooth having to send and receive audio, which can result in the sound quality switching from high fidelity to low fidelity.

-Did these tips help to fix the problem “airpods disconnecting ios”?
-Let us know on comments below, Also read:
+Did these tips help to fix the problem “AirPods disconnecting ios”?
+Let us know on the comments below, Also read: